Jonathan-Roach/jukeboxai/README.md

 # 🎵 JukeboxAI

 **JukeboxAI** is an AI-powered music and audio generator that combines Google's **Gemini** large language model with **ElevenLabs** voice synthesis.
-It allows you to generate lifelike audio from creative text prompts — whether you want lyrics, narration, or song-like output.
+It allows you to generate music from creative text prompts — whether you want lyrics, narration, or song-like output.

 ---